lorenrogers/todo-curses/README.md

 a robust library for handling todo.txt files, and Ncurses was something I'd been meaning to learn for a while.

-No doubt there's a ton of nasty code in here.
-I'm sure there's a lot that can be refactored; pull requests welcome!

 ![Gem Version](https://img.shields.io/gem/v/todo-curses.svg)
 ![Total Gem Downloads](https://img.shields.io/gem/dt/todo-curses.svg)